Unconventional Non-Fermi Liquid Properties of Two-Channel Anderson Impurities System: Introduction

 Such a system with the $\Gamma_3$ CEF ground state in f$^2$-configuration is expected to exhibit anomalous behaviors associated with the two-channel Kondo effect~\cite{Nozieres,Cox1,Cox3,Cox2}.
 Indeed, we have shown that the above mentioned anomalous properties can be understood in a unified fashion on the basis of the two-channel Anderson lattice model~\cite{Tsuruta6}, with the use of $1/N$ expansion method {\it \`a la} Nagoya group~\cite{Ono,Tsuruta4,Tsuruta5,Nishida} that makes it possible to take into account the strong correlation effect properly by satisfying a series of constrains among auxiliary particles, slave fermions and bosons, in each order of $1/N$.
 In particular, the $T$ dependence of the resistivity $\rho(T)$ is given in the form~\cite{Tsuruta6} \beqa \rho(T)=\frac{aT}{T+bT_{0}}\left(1-\frac{1}{M^{2}}\right)+c\left(\frac{T}{T_{\rm K}}\right)^{2}, \eeqa where $M$ is the number of channel, and $T_{0}$ is the temperature characterizing the non-Fermi liquid state below which the $\sqrt{T}$-like dependence in the resistivity is observed in wide $T$ region although the resistivity follows the $T$-linear dependence in the low temperature limit $T \ll T_{0}$.
-The coefficients $a$ and $c$ in Eq.\ (\ref{rho_T}) are constants with dimension of the resistivity, and depends on the materials parameters characterizing the system, such as the strength of the c-f hybridization.
+Note that this $T_{0}$ is a new temperature scale characterizing the two-channel lattice Anderson or Kondo system which should be distinguished from the so-called Kondo temperature $T_{\rm K}$ for the single-channel lattice Anderson or Kondo system.
+The coefficients $a$ and $c$ in Eq.\ (\ref{rho_T}) are constants with dimension of the resistivity, and depend on the materials parameters characterizing the system, such as the strength of the c-f hybridization.
 On the other hand, $b$ is approximately given by $b\simeq0.67$ as discussed in Appendix A. It is crucial that the non-Fermi liquid term scaled by $T_{0}$ in Eq.\ (\ref{rho_T}) exists only in the case of multi-channel with $M\ge 2$.
-These scaling behavior has really been observed in a series of Pr-1-2-20 compounds with different $T_{0}$s depending on the pressure and the magnetic field~\cite{Onimaru3,Yoshida_Izawa}.
+This scaling behavior has really been observed in a series of Pr-1-2-20 compounds with different $T_{0}$s depending on the pressure and the magnetic field~\cite{Onimaru3,Yoshida_Izawa}.
 The relationship between the scaling form given by Eq.\ (\ref{rho_T}) and the scaling behaviors observed in Refs. \citen{Onimaru3,Yoshida_Izawa} is discussed in Appendix A.